bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 .. figure:: _static/Firewall_Details_Tags.png

-Click "Create" to create the new tag.
+Click "CREATE" to create the new tag.
 It will be saved in a separate card.

 An existing tag can be edited or deleted by clicking a correspondent icon next to the tag's name.